gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.32.x of the free version correspond to changes made in 2.16.32.x of the paid version.

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.23.1.x of the free version correspond to changes made in 2.23.1.x of the paid version.

+= 1.23.12 - 08/Nov/2023 =

+* FIX: Issue that prevented some database restores from completing due to a change in wpdb in WordPress 6.4
+* TWEAK: Replace Javascript onchange event with oninput event to detect changes made for HTML <input> tags on the settings page, also to add <textarea> to the event handler so that unsaved changes can be detected

+= 1.23.11 - 03/Nov/2023 =

+* SECURITY: Fix a vulnerability which could, if you had Google Drive storage enabled, and if an attacker targetted a logged-in administrator on your site and persuaded them to access a specific URL that the attacker creates, add the attacker's own Google Drive account to the saved storage methods.
+Thanks to Nicolas Decayeux of Patrowl for finding and disclosing this issue.
+* FEATURE: Add JSTree for Google Drive to select existing folder
+* FEATURE: The "Must-use plugins" backup entity can be backed up and restored separately in a normal WordPress site
+* FIX: OneDrive folder case sensitivity issue (successfully uploaded backup files to the remote storage but failed in pruning old backup files due to different letter capitalisation; also happened in manual deletions)
+* FIX: When two instances of WebDav remote storage were sequentially added in the Premium version, filling some fields of the latest instance would break the WebDav URL of the previous instance
+* TWEAK: Update phpseclib library from version 1 to 2.
+As previously advised, this also means that these features (Database Encryption, Dropbox & SFTP/SCP remote storage, and UpdraftCentral key creations) will no longer be available and can cause a fatal error when running on PHP 5.2
+* TWEAK: Add a link to Trustpilot in the review prompt
+* TWEAK: Added a warning message when the WP_HTTP_BLOCK_EXTERNAL is defined and set to true
+* TWEAK: Added the "Copy to clipboard" button under the self-hosted central option
+* TWEAK: File size is shown when pressing on the backup entity
+* TWEAK: Fix the restore dialog to not display "plugins" checkbox when only there's "mu-plugins" entity
+* TWEAK: Fixed PHP 8.2 deprecation messages caused by a null value being passed to the rtrim() function
+* TWEAK: Resolve PHP deprecations for the dynamic property access by declaring the variables in the class
+* TWEAK: Includes the plugin.php file path if "get_mu_plugins" function does not exist.
+* TWEAK: Provide default options for function UpdraftPlus::backup_all()
+* TWEAK: Add and call the `litespeed_finish_request()` function to ensure the HTTP connection made from the browser gets closed immediately without having to wait the process to complete thus leaving it run in the background
+* TWEAK: Ensure no PHP "Class not found" is showing up during credentials testing
+* TWEAK: Add type checking in UpdraftPlus::handle_url_actions() to prevent plugin conflicts causing PHP errors on PHP 8+

 = 1.23.10 - 05/Sep/2023 =